 A good horror is a realistic one, and Eubank’s film certainly hits the mark.
 It dives into the dark depths of the ocean and tackles its mysteries, creating a nerve-shredding, claustrophobic horror surrounding the dangers that lurk deep below.
-But is ‘Underwater’ based on a true story?
+But is ‘Underwater’ inspired by a true story?
 To answer simply, it is not.
-Though like a good science fiction it is rooted in reality.
+Though like good science fiction, it is rooted in reality.
 The film takes inspiration from real-life mysteries and issues, along with folklores and classic creature horrors.
 Here’s everything we know about it.

 Deep-Sea Mining